PickingUpPieces/dotfiles-macos/README.md

 ### Anti-swoosh
 When a window gets terminated the default macOS behaviour is switching to the recent focused window.
 Even if this is on another space.
 Since this is not very intuitive (personal preference) this is changed by the ruby script `space_focus.rb`.
 If this isn't desired then you have to deactivate everything in the _yabairc_ file under _Anti-swoosh_.
+Since the original macOS behaviour can't be deactivated, you can see that spaces are changed.
+With the script you should at least end up on the previous space.

 ### Alternative Menu Bar